habitat-sh/habitat/www/source/docs/run-packages-update-strategy.html.md

 This strategy does no peer coordination with other supervisors in the service group; it merely updates the underlying Habitat package whenever it detects that a new version has either been published to a depot or installed to the local habitat `pkg` cache.
 No coordination between supervisors is done, each supervisor will poll a remote depot on their own.

-## Configuring an Update Strategy with a Depot Channel
+## Configuring an Update Strategy with a Builder Channel

 A _channel_ in a depot is a point-in-time snapshot of the state of the depot.
 In point of fact, it is a [materialized view](https://en.wikipedia.org/wiki/Materialized_view) of the depot, starting with the specific `origin/package/version/release` quad, and encapsulating all of the transitive dependencies of that quad.
 This is very useful for continuous deployment purposes: